dmhuehol/EnvAn-WN-Phase-2/README.md

 TvZprint: Current version (8/19/17) of MATLAB function to plot a temperature-height figure from soundings data given an input time, with figure settings tuned to be most useful for posters.
 Tags: soundings, poster

+windbarb: MATLAB function to plot wind barbs.
+Written by Laura Tomkins in May 2017.

 wnAllPlot: Current version (8/24/17) of MATLAB function to display various kinds of warm nose plots based off a soundings structure containing warm nose data.
 Uses the stacked method for ranged bar graphs, which causes problems in representing some kinds of warm noses.
 Renamed from “wnaltplot” in 9/3/17 push.
 Tags: sounding, warm nose toolbox, renamed Requires: newtip, datetickzoom

 wnplot: Current version (9/28/17) of MATLAB function to create warm nose plots for individual soundings given an input time and soundings data.
 Uses the patch method for ranged bar graphs; accurately displays all warm noses that nosedetect properly represents.
 Renamed from “wnaltind” in 9/3/17 push.
 Updated 9/28/17 to fix the y-limit between 0 and 5 km.
 Tags: sounding, warm nose toolbox Requires: findsnd